adrelanos/aeternity-wiki/Aeternity-Technology.md

 <td class="align-middle">
 <strong class="d-block">BLOCKCHAIN NETWORKS</strong>

-<small>The æternity blockchain technology is free to use and easy to incorporate.
+<small>The æternity blockchain technology is free to use and easy incorporate.
-MIT-licensed modules will allow easy implementation in blockchain consortiums and will enable free and open access for developers to be able to build on the æternity platform.
+MIT-licensed modules will allow easily implementation in blockchain consortiums, enable free and open access for developers to be able to build on the æternity platform.
 Cross-chain atomic swaps do the rest.</small>
 </td>
 </tr>
 </tbody>